 Surrogacy laws balance individual rights and societal interests by protecting the autonomy and privacy of individuals involved in surrogacy while also considering the broader societal implications and ensuring that the practice is conducted ethically and responsibly.

 Balancing individual rights and societal interests in the context of surrogacy laws is a complex and nuanced challenge.
-Surrogacy involves various stakeholders with potentially conflicting interests: the surrogate mothers, the intended parents, the children born from surrogacy, and society at large.
+Surrogacy involves various stakeholders with potentially conflicting interests: the surrogate, the intended parents, the children born from surrogacy, and society at large.
 Laws and regulations are crafted to navigate these interests, aiming to protect the rights of individuals while considering the ethical, moral, and social implications for society.
 Here’s how surrogacy laws attempt to achieve this balance:

 Protecting Individual Rights